 It would be best to have a professional inspect your vents and chimney regularly to avoid toxin buildup.

 After a heavy storm, there are chances that power may not be restored properly, and your appliances may get damaged due to electrical surges.

-So during the blackout, disconnect all the appliances so they remain protected in case of a power surge.
+During the blackout, disconnect all the appliances, so they remain protected in case of a power surge.
 If unplugging everything seems like a hassle, you can only choose important devices such as HVAC systems, refrigerators, and electric ovens.